-Outcast was cooking for four years prior to its release, a developmental cycle usually reserved for games that find themselves on two end of the quality spectrum – extremely good, or god-awful bad.
-It won’t take long to figure out where Outcast finds itself on that spectrum.
+Outcast was cooking for four years prior to its release, and games that are in the works for that long usually find themselves on one of two ends of the quality spectrum – extremely good, or god-awful bad.
+It won’t take long to figure out where Outcast is located.

 Outcast’s extremely cool environments are rendered in Voxels, and unlike Delta Force, the engine plays nicely with poly-based 3D props.
 Every rock, piece of debris and pool of reflective water falls into place in a stunning display of light and shadow, providing what might be the best-looking game of 1999.
 And things feel appropriately alien on Adelpha, the planet to which Slade (your character) has been sent.
 Instead of roaming about ruins looking for rusted mechanisms to align, you actually meet the planet’s residents, talk with them, question them, and eventually start killing some of their less friendly brethren.